sameersbn/docker-gitlab/README.md

         The number of unicorn workers to start.
 Defaults to 2.

+* UNICORN_TIMEOUT

+        Sets the timeout of unicorn worker processes.
+Defaults to 60 seconds.

 * SIDEKIQ_CONCURRENCY

         The number of concurrent sidekiq jobs to run.
 Defaults to 5